Moscow Ring Road: History

-For a long time, the MKAD served as the administrative boundary of Moscow, but in the 1980s the city began annexing territory outside the beltway.
-In December 2002, Bulvar Dmitriya Donskogo became the first Moscow Metro station that opened beyond the limits of the MKAD.
+From 1960 to 1984 the MKAD ran around the administrative boundary of Moscow, but in the 1980s the city began annexing territory outside the beltway.
+In December 2002, Bulvar Dmitriya Donskogo became the first Moscow Metro station to open beyond the limits of the MKAD.

-From 1995 to 1999, the road was widened from the initial four to ten lanes; all intersections became grade-separated, pedestrian bridges were built to accommodate pedestrians, traffic lights were removed, and a solid concrete barrier was installed in the median.
-In 2001, all slow-moving vehicles were banned from entering the MKAD, and the renovated road received a freeway designation from the mayor's office.
+The road was widened from four lanes to ten between 1995 and 1999; all intersections became grade-separated, pedestrian bridges were built, traffic lights were removed, and a solid concrete barrier was installed in the median.
+In 2001, slow-moving vehicles were banned from entering the MKAD, and the renovated road received a freeway designation from the mayor's office.